nathanhoad/godot_dialogue_manager/docs/Settings.md

   If enabled, when there is more than one property, method, or signal sharing the same name at the top-level (ie. extra game states, current scene, or autoload shortcut) a warning will be shown in the Debugger panel.

+  > [!NOTE]
-  _NOTE: Even when enabled, this does nothing when running in a non-debug build._
+  > Even when enabled, this does nothing when running in a non-debug build._

 - **Balloon Path**